 What is Studied?

-The Principles and Philosophy of classical Homeopathy are studied in great detail as their understanding is essential for a successful practice.
+The Principles and Philosophy of pure Homeopathy are studied in great detail as their understanding is essential for a successful practice.
 In-depth pure Materia Medica lectures examine the symptoms produced (and cured) by homeopathic remedies.
 The Homeopathic Repertory, is studied in fine detail and repertorization techniques, case-taking, case-analysis and case-management skills are cultivated throughout this program.

 Students will study Therapeutics, or the homeopathic approach to specific clinical conditions, such as neurology, immunology, gastroenterology, gynecology, urology, rheumatology,